 Currently, David Dzubinski can be seen performing in the Philadelphia, New York and South Jersey areas with G. Calvin Weston, Kaylé Brecher, Elliott Levin, Mischa Machez trio, Elliot Garland, Jason Fraticelli, Anwar Marshall, Josh Lawrence, Bert Harris, Tim Motzer, John Swana, Tom Spiker, Warren Oree, Frank Butrey, Tim Vaughan, Chris Coyle, Brass Roots, The Blue Groove, Jazz Diffraction, Jason Fifield (Jazz Bridge) and others at many of the area's prominent fine jazz and blues venues.

-David teaches: Piano, Music Theory and Composition
+David teaches: Piano Lessons, Music Theory Lessons and Composition Lessons

 Lessons with David are available Monday through Friday at the NJ School of Music in Cherry Hill.